 It is essential that teaching develops pupils' competence in these two dimensions.
 In addition, pupils should be taught how to plan, revise and evaluate their writing.
-These aspects of writing have been incorporated into the programmes of study for composition.

-Teachers will follow units of learning linked to the Cornerstones curriculum to ensure a good coverage of different genres.
+Pupils will be given opportunity to write for different purposes across the year.
+They will be given regular opportunities to describe, narrate, inform and persuade/analyse.
+There will be a varied coverage of these aspects of writing linked to the Cornerstones curriculum to ensure a good coverage of different genres.
+Teachers will also use Read Write Perform packs to give purpose to children's writing.
 Teachers follow the National Curriculum expectation and teach to the needs of their children ensuring expectations are high.

-Each term a wow write day will be taught allowing children to revisit different genres taught across the year ensuring they are retaining skills taught.
 Work will be displayed on the Champion Writers display in the hall showing progression across the year groups.